jiminryuu/resume/README.md

 pelican-quickstart
 ```
 **Context & Principle:**
-Etter emphasizes **automation and structure**. `pelican-quickstart` scaffolds your project with standard configuration files like `pelicanconf.py`.
+Etter emphasizes **"structure"**. `pelican-quickstart` initializes your project with standard configuration files like `pelicanconf.py`.
 This aligns with "treating documentation like code."
 Just as developers use frameworks, technical writers use structured projects.
 This ensures anyone viewing your project understands where content (`content/`) and settings live, making it maintainable.

 ### 4. Draft Your Resume Using Markdown
-**Action:** Create `resume.md` inside `content\pages` and write your resume using Markdown:
+**Action:** Create `resume.md` inside `content/pages` and write your resume using Markdown:
 ```markdown
 Title: Resume
 Date: 2026-02-18